nthmost/illuminate/README.rst

 company that offers customizable, clinically-relevant sequencing panels, as a response to the need to emulate Illumina SAV's output in a program-accessible way.

-InVitae currently uses these parsers in conjunction with site-specific reporting scripts to produce automated sequencing run metrics as a check on the health of the run and the machines themselves.
+`Invitae <https://invitae.com>`_ currently uses these parsers in conjunction with site-specific reporting scripts to produce automated sequencing run metrics as a check on the health of the run and the machines themselves.